delphidabbler/vied/Build.md

           +-- HTML           - HTML help topic files
 ```

-If your source tree also contains one or more of the `Bin`, `Exe` or `Release` directories that's OK, as will become clear later.

 The first thing to do before attempting to hack the code is to configure the source tree.
 Open a console window and navigate to the `Source` directory.
 Run any script you have created to set the environment variables then do:

 ```
 > make config
 ```

-This script does two things:
+This command does two things:

 1. It creates the `Bin`, `Exe` and `Release` directories, along with various sub-directories of `Bin` that are required to receive the binary code.
-If any of these directories already existed they will have been emptied.
+If any of these directories already existed they will be emptied.
 2. It creates the `.cfg` file from a template file.
 This file is required to configure the Delphi command line compiler.

-The `.cfg` file will be ignored by Subversion.
+The above directories and the `.cfg` file will be ignored by Git.

-If you intending to edit and compile the code using the Delphi IDE you must also run the following command from the `Source` directory:
+If you are intending to edit and compile the code using the Delphi IDE you must also run the following command from the `Source` directory:

 ```
 > make resources